mila-iqia/blocks/docs/developer_guidelines.rst

 unit tested.

-If you are fixing a bug, please be sure to add a unit test to make sure that the bug does not get re-intrduced later on.
+If you are fixing a bug, please be sure to add a unit test to make sure that the bug does not get re-introduced later on.

 The test suite can be executed locally using nose2_ [#]_.